GGEMS/ggems/README.md

 ## Description

-GGEMS is an advanced Monte Carlo simulation platform using CPU and GPU architecture targeting medical applications (imaging and particle therapy).
-This code is based on the well-validated Geant4 physics model and capable to be executed in both CPU and GPU devices using the OpenCL library.

-Features:
+GGEMS is an advanced Monte Carlo simulation platform using the OpenCL library managing CPU and GPU architecture.
+GGEMS is fully developed in C++ and accessible via Python command line.
+Well-validated Geant4 physic models are used in GGEMS and implemented using OpenCL.
+The aim of GGEMS is to provide a fast simulation platform for imaging application (CT/CBCT for moment) and particle therapy.
+To favor speed of computation, GGEMS is not a very generic platform as Geant4 or GATE.
+For very realistic simulation with lot of information results, Geant4 and GATE are still recommended.

+GGEMS features:
 * Photon particle tracking
 * Multithreaded CPU
-* GPU (NVIDIA, Intel)
+* GPU (NVIDIA or Intel HD Graphics)
 * Multi devices (GPUs+CPU) approach
+* Single or double float precision for dosimetry application
 * External X-ray source
 * Voxelized source
-* Navigation in : box, voxelized or meshed volume
+* Navigation in simple box volume, voxelized volume or meshed volume
 * Flat or curved detector for CBCT/CT application
-* OpenGL visualization
+* Visualisation using OpenGL
-* Dosimetry application (photon tracking only)
-* TLE (Track Length Estimator) method for dosimetry

 ## Requirements